open-sdr/openwifi/doc/app_notes/frequent_trick.md

 ```
 ./sdrctl dev sdr0 get reg xpu 11
 ```
 When operate this register, make sure you only change the relevant bits and leave other bits untouched, because other bits have other purposes.
+Also check the xpu register 11 in the document: https://github.com/open-sdr/openwifi/blob/master/doc/README.md

 To override the maximum number of re-transmission, set bit3 to 1, and set the value (0 ~ 7) to bit2 ~ 0.
 Example, override the maximum number of re-transmission to 1
 ```